GoesToTwentyOne/Software_Engineering_SDLC_MODELS/02_SDLC_Models/01_Waterfall_Model/README.md

 They regularly commit changes to their branches in the VCS, providing detailed commit messages describing what modifications were made.
 This helps keep track of individual contributions and understand the codebase’s evolution.

+## Difference between Waterfall Model and Agile Model

 What is the difference between Waterfall Model and Agile Model?
 The Waterfall Model is a linear and sequential approach to software development, where each phase is completed before moving on to the next.
 In contrast, the Agile Model is an iterative and flexible approach emphasizing collaboration and adaptability throughout development.
 Agile allows for frequent feedback and adjustments, while Waterfall follows a predetermined plan with limited room for changes.
 Who uses the waterfall model?
 Many project teams and managers rely on the waterfall model to meet their business needs and achieve their goals.
 This model is widely used in various project management fields, including construction, manufacturing, IT, and software development.

-## Difference between Waterfall Model and Agile Model

-The Waterfall Model is a linear and sequential approach, while the Agile Model is iterative and flexible, emphasizing collaboration and adaptability throughout development.

 ## Who uses the waterfall model?